BulkGate/thirtybees/.tbstore/description.md

 ## Why use BulkGate module?

-Extend your thirty bees store capabilities and create new opportunities for your business with <a href="http://www.bulkgate.com/" target="_blank" title="BulkGate SMS gateway">BulkGate</a> module for thirty bees.
+Extend your thirty bees store capabilities and create new opportunities for your business with <a href="https://www.bulkgate.com/en/integrations/thirty-bees-sms-module/" target="_blank" title="BulkGate module">BulkGate module</a> for thirty bees.
+BulkGate module allows you to notify, promote and communicate with your customer everywhere in the world.
+Have a look how our <a href="https://www.bulkgate.com/en/" target="_blank" title="BulkGate multichannel platform"><strong>multichannel platform</strong></a> and <a href="https://www.bulkgate.com/en/solutions/sms-gateway/" target="_blank" title="BulkGate SMS gateway"><strong>SMS gateway</strong></a> help your business stand out!

 #### Improve customer relationship
-* Make your customers happy and notify them about order status change via <a href="https://www.bulkgate.com/en/sms-module#customer-sms-notification" target="_blank" title="Customer SMS notifications"><strong>SMS notifications</strong></a>
+* Make your customers happy and notify them about order status change via <a href="https://www.bulkgate.com/en/solutions/sms-notifications/" target="_blank" title="SMS notifications"><strong>SMS notifications</strong></a>

 #### Increase sales
 * Promote your products and services via <a href="https://www.bulkgate.com/en/solutions/bulk-sms" target="_blank" title="Bulk SMS"><strong>targeted & personalized bulk SMS</strong></a>